INTERVIEW BY MARKO SYRJÄLÄ AND JARNO HUOVILA

 In the first part of this candid interview, current ACE FREHLEY bass player, Anthony Esposito, spoke about working, touring and recording with Ace during the past 2½ years.
-This second part concentrates on his career prior to hooking up with the Space Ace.
+This second part concentrates on his career before hooking up with the Space Ace.

 Anthony Esposito first got to taste success in 1990 when he joined up with George Lynch and Mick Brown of Dokken fame and singer Oni Logan in Lynch Mob and put out the splendid WICKED SENSATION record.
-The follow up album, a classic rock album featuring new singer Robert Mason was released in 1992 during the zenith of the grunge phenomenon and suffered from the changing musical climate.
+The follow-up album, a classic rock album featuring new singer Robert Mason, was released in 1992 during the zenith of the grunge phenomenon and suffered from the changing musical climate.
 Other internal factors within the band were also starting to disrupt the momentum.
-For the past decade Anthony focused primarily on running his own studio in New York City where he produced and engineered such bands as Misfts, New York Dolls and The Ramones.
-In this second part of the interview Anthony recounts some of his experiences with these great bands and more.
+For the past decade, Anthony focused primarily on running his own studio in New York City where he produced and engineered such bands as Misfits, New York Dolls and The Ramones.
+In this second part of the interview, Anthony recounts some of his experiences with these great bands and more.

 How did you first end up joining LYNCH MOB back in the day?

-This girl at a record label saw me play in a band I was in and she goes "You’re really good.
-Your band suck, but you’re really good.
+This girl at a record label saw me play in a band I was in, and she goes “You’re really good.
+Your band sucks, but you’re really good.
 Let me help you.”

 Was that band the Beggars and Thieves?